The power market

 Supply and demand set the price

 The power price is determined by the balance between supply and demand.
-Factors such as the weather or power plants not producing to their full capacity can impact how much power can be transported through the grid and will therefore influence the price of power.
-This is called ‘transmission capacity’.
+Factors such as the weather or power plants not producing to their full capacity can impact power prices.

 Today, there is general agreement among politicians and other stakeholders in the Nordic and Baltic power markets that this power model serves society well.
 While the price of power is determined according to supply and demand, it also becomes clear where there are issues in the grid when the price of power goes up.
 This makes it easier to identify where production or capacity is lacking, as there is too high demand compared to production supply.